First-Time Buyer in the UK - What You Need to Know

 Instruct a Solicitor (Conveyancer)

-Instruct a licensed conveyancer or solicitor immediately after offer acceptance β€” do not wait.
-They handle all legal aspects: local authority searches, drainage searches, reviewing contracts, raising enquiries with the seller's solicitor.
-Compare quotes online (HM Land Registry portal, conveyancing comparison sites).
-Costs typically range from Β£1,000–£2,500 including searches and disbursements.
+Instruct a licensed conveyancer or solicitor immediately after offer acceptance - do not wait.
+They handle local authority searches, reviewing contracts, and raising enquiries with the seller's solicitor.
+Compare quotes online.
+Costs typically range from £1,000-£2,500 including searches and disbursements.

-Timeline: Same day as offer acceptance
+Same day as offer acceptance

 8

-Submit Full Mortgage Application
+Submit Full mortgage Application

 Provide all documentation to your lender: 3 months payslips, 3 months bank statements, P60, proof of deposit, ID.
-The lender commissions a valuation on the property.
-A formal mortgage offer typically arrives 2–6 weeks after submission.
-This is the binding offer β€” review it carefully with your solicitor.
+A formal mortgage offer typically arrives 2-6 weeks after submission.
+Review it carefully with your solicitor.

-Timeline: 2–6 weeks for formal offer
+2-6 weeks for formal offer

 9